DaftLimmy-zz/TwitchPopups/README.md

 - !alert: will display whatever text comes after the !alert command
 - !spotlight [@username]: will display the chat of the specified user from that point on
 - !delete: will delete the popup
+- !fuck - will play the 'what the fuck is this' audio clip

 ## DOWNLOAD